pjeby/pane-relief/README.md

 ## Pane Relief: Pane History and Management for Obsidian

+> New in 0.0.6: Browser-style right-click menus for the forward and back buttons in Obsidian's title bar, with optional hover previews, file submenus, file items that can be dragged to move the file, and more.

 This plugin adds per-pane navigation history to [Obsidian.md](https://obsidian.md), along with keyboard commands for jumping to specific panes, or moving them around.
 (The plugin's name is a play on the fact that both the standard history and mouse-based pane management mechanisms can be downright "paneful" to work with when you have lots of panes, as is often the case when using the [Sliding Panes plugin](https://github.com/deathau/sliding-panes-obsidian).)

 (Note: this plugin adds a lot of preconfigured hotkeys.
 You may want to install the [Hotkey Helper](https://github.com/pjeby/hotkey-helper#readme) plugin first, so you can easily see and resolve any conflicts, or update the keys to better suit your preferences.)